 Puri is a deep fried round shaped puffed Indian bread.
-Palak (Spinach) not only imparts a green color and a distinct taste to the Puri but also increases its nutrition.
+Palak (spinach) not only imparts a green color and a distinct taste to the plain puri but also increases its nutrition.

-Palak Puri is a delicious Indian recipe which can be served as a Breakfast, as Main course or as a snack.
-The puffy Palak Puri is enjoyed hot and is traditionally served with Dry Potato or Potato Curry.
+Palak puri is a delicious Indian recipe which can be served as a breakfast, main course or as a snack.
+The puffy palak puri is enjoyed hot and is traditionally served with Dry Potato or Potato Curry.

 To make Palak Puris at home follow the detailed step by step recipe with photos posted below.

 See more related recipes like:

 Ingredients For Palak Puri Recipe | Spinach Puri

 - 250 gm Spinach Leaves (Palak)

 - 2 Cup Whole Wheat Flour (Gehun ka Atta)

 - Oil for Frying

 Step By Step Instructions for Palak Puri Recipe | Spinach Puri